Skip to content Skip to footer

 How much does it cost to get divorced?

-If you and your partner mutually agree that your marriage is over, the cost of divorce is generally lower.
-Costs tend to increase if you can’t agree on important matters such as the financial settlement and childcare arrangements, particularly if it goes to court.
+If you and your partner mutually agree that your marriage is over, the cost of divorce is generally lower and can potentially be agreed to be shared.
+Costs tend to increase if you can’t agree on important matters such as the financial settlement and childcare arrangements, particularly if it goes to Court.

 How long does it take to get a divorce?